dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 - Fix: stop the sidecar, preserve `logs/` and `sqlite/temporal.db` for diagnosis, then move aside or delete the workspace runtime directory.
 HistData ZIP, CSV, and cache artifacts are outside this runtime directory.

+Unsupported persistence schema:

+- Symptom: `status --json` reports stale state with an unsupported sidecar schema version, `doctor --json` reports `persistence.sidecar_state.schema_state: "unsupported"`, or `maintenance --json` reports `status_store.schema_state: "unsupported"`.
+- Fix: upgrade HistData.com Tools to a version that supports the newer schema.
+  If the state came from a failed downgrade, stop the sidecar and move the workspace runtime directory aside only after preserving `logs/`, `sqlite/temporal.db`, and `manifests/.histdatacom/manifest-status.sqlite3` for diagnosis.

 Worker crashes: